“True education enables us to love life and opens us to the fullness of life.” Pope Francis

 Faith and Practice in the 21st century by Victor W. Watton

 Edexcel GCSE (9-1) Religious Studies: Catholic Christianity Specification A

 At St. George’s all 6th Form students attend 1 hour of Core RE lesson.
 Pupils explore different topics in terms of philosophical, ethical and religious issues at a greater depth than their GCSE.
 Pupils generally enjoy in participating these lessons.
-In these lesson pupils are challenged to think bigger and wider; and their role & responsibility in our world.
+In these lessons pupils are challenged to think about their role and responsibility in our world.
 We explore different topics such as Scientific and Christian creation accounts, Abortion, Sanctity of life, Euthanasia, Catholic Social teachings, Human trafficking, Stewardship and various Ethical theories.
 Pupils also explore current political and scientific discoveries and its impact on our society and Catholic teachings on these topics.

 - Guest speakers are usually invited.

 - Pupils are given the opportunity to engage in our outreach programmes in our local parishes.

 - Pupils get opportunity to enroll in youth leaders programme.

 - Some pupils are encouraged to research further for their EPQ qualification.

 RS is quite popular subject at St George’s.
 It is taught by the staff who are eager and have excellent qualifications.
 Our Teachers’ passion inspires pupils to do well in this subject.
 It is a subject that by its nature requires students to consider individual, moral, ethical, social, cultural and contemporary issues in a religious context.
 It also develops their ability to make responsible judgements on significant moral teaching and religious issues.
 Pupils study the OCR specification which consists of 3 units of study:

 - Development in Christian Thought